 I use a split system of record keeping where contact details are kept apart from case notes and other detail about you e.g. session material in order to minimise possibility for identification in the event of loss or damage outside of my control.

 The transmission of information via the internet is never completely secure.
 Although I will endeavour to protect your information using industry-standard protocols and encryption, I cannot guarantee the security of your data transmitted to me via email; any transmission is at your own risk.
 For this reason, I recommend that you do not send me emails containing sensitive information such as medical or health information.
 If I do receive such an email, I will store the relevant information as outlined above and delete the initial email communication once dealt with.
+The transmission of information via the internet is never completely secure.
+Although I will endeavour to protect your information using industry-standard protocols and encryption, I cannot guarantee the security of your data transmitted to me via email; any transmission is at your own risk.
+For this reason, I recommend that you do not send me emails containing sensitive information such as medical or health information.
+If I do receive such an email, I will store the relevant information as outlined above and delete the initial email communication once dealt with.
+I will never record sessions, in person or online, unless we have specifically agreed for me to do this.

 How long will I store your data for and how will it be disposed of?